openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ### Running the Image on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs

-> **NOTE**: To run inferences on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, make sure that you have <a href="set-up-hddldaemon">configured the Docker image</a> first.
+> **NOTE**: To run inferences on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, make sure that you have <a href="#set-up-hddldaemon">configured the Docker image</a> first.

 Use the following command:
 ```sh